Slamy/Wiki_MiSTer/Core-porting-notes.md

 * ARM<->FPGA communication is done through the parallel bus which speeds up the communication.
 It supports 16bit I/O.

 There are some other under the hood improvements in firmware like Keyboard/Mouse/Joystick setup.

-## Full/Lite revisions
-Many cores have 2 revisions: Full and Lite.
-While Full version is targeted for final release to users, Lite revision is targeted for development.
-Lite revision misses a large part of the code - the scaler.
-Scaler code is pretty large.
-It requires 2-3 times longer compilation and eventually slows down the development.
-So, for the development process and the initial stage of porting it's better to have a lighter code.
-At the same time, Lite revision has no HDMI output from the core.
-HDMI displays color stripes only.

-**Note:** Scaler uses "Video and Image Processing"(VIP) modules from Megacore IP bundled with Standard Quartus license.
-Free/Web version of Quartus can compile the scaler code, but it will work as a trial version - video will work around 1 hour and then will start to blink.
-Trial version won't have RBF and can be uploaded to FPGA only through USB Blaster.

-Scaler code is distributed in **vip.qsys** form.
-You need to open vip.qsys in QSYS and regenerate the code.
-After that, you will be able to compile the Full version.